 We provide a 60 rather than the more traditional 50 minute ‘therapy hour’ and clients’ will always be welcomed with an optional hot or cold drink, and comfortable surroundings.
 As we generally do not make ‘back-to-back’ appointments, clients will rarely meet another client leaving, when they arrive and should always experience their therapist as being fresh and present in their company.

-Payment is generally taken on the day, at the end of the session via cash, card payment, cheque, or bank transfer (BACS), if you bank online.
+Payment is generally taken on the day, at the end of the session via cash, card payment, or bank transfer (BACS), if you bank online.
+We no longer accept cheque payments.
 BACS transactions can be made in advance or within 24 hours of the session taking place.
 Please indicate your preferences and/or needs when booking or at the end of your initial consultation.
 Thank you.